SchroedingersLion/SamplingSuite2D/Readme.md

 | --output_name arg | string | Name of the printed output file.|
 | --time_average | bool | If passed, trajectories will be time-averaged (see below).|

-Note that all options are obtional and have default values.
+Note that all options are optional and have default values.
 Run `./SamplingSuite2D --help` for more information.

 Note that the user is responsible for chossing admissible initial conditions (e.g., don't start in a forcefield singularity) and pick meaningful hyperparameters (e.g., don't use negative temperatures).